Kavitha Sarma, Ph.D.

 Keywords: epigenetics, chromatin, polycomb, genome organization, non-coding RNA

-Another area of investigation in the lab is the impact of RNA associations on chromatin structure.
-Here we focus on triplex nucleic acid structures known as R-loops, that are comprised of an DNA:RNA hybrid and displaced ssDNA.
+We are fascinated by triplex nucleic acid structures known as R-loops, that are comprised of a DNA:RNA hybrid and displaced ssDNA.
 R-loops are formed during transcription when the mRNA invades dsDNA (forming the DNA:RNA hybrid) and exposes a ssDNA that can then adopt a G quadruplex (G4) structure (Figure 4).
 Transcription from G rich repetitive regions results in the formation of G4 DNA that impedes the reannealing of DNA strands, promotes DNA:RNA hybridization, and stabilizes R-loops.
 In addition to known regulatory roles, R-loops are closely linked to increased DNA damage and genome instability.
 Stable aberrant R-loops have also been discovered in several neurological disorders, neurodegenerative diseases, and cancers.
 Discovering the genome-wide locations of R-loops is challenging because of the requirement for large sample size and inefficient enrichment using the monoclonal antibody that recognizes the RNA:DNA hybrid within R-loops.
 We have developed a new antibody independent approach, called MapR, to identify native R-loops genome-wide.
 Some questions that are interested in exploring are: Where do R-loops form in specific disease states?
 How do unscheduled R-loops contribute to neurodegenerative diseases and cancers?
 What are the protein factors that function in R-loop resolution and stabilization?
 How can R-loops impact gene regulation and genome organization in disease states?

 Anna Bieluszewska Ph.D. - Postdoctoral Fellow